 Antioch was a chief center of early Christianity for many centuries.

 Evangelized, among others, by the Apostle Peter himself, according to the tradition upon which the Patriarch of Antioch still rests its claim for primacy, and certainly later by Barnabas and Paul during Paul’s first missionary journey, it was where the message of Christ was first heard by many.

 Many scholars believe that Luke was a Greek physician who lived in the Greek city of Antioch.
 One of the Four Evangelists, Luke was one of the four traditionally ascribed authors of the canonical gospels.

 The early Church Fathers ascribed to him authorship of both the Gospel of Luke and the Acts of the Apostles, which would mean Luke contributed over a quarter of the text of the New Testament, more than any other author.

-Saint Barnabas, one of the prominent Christian disciples in Jerusalem, also resided in the city; Ignatius of Antioch, who died c.
-140 AD, also known as Ignatius Theophorus, or “the God-bearing,” was an early Christian writer and Patriarch of Antioch.
+Barnabas, one of the prominent Christian disciples in Jerusalem, also resided in the city; Ignatius of Antioch, who died c.
+140 AD, also known as Ignatius Theophorus, or “the God-bearer” was an early Christian writer and Patriarch of Antioch.
 He was martyred while on his way to Rome.